 Established in Fordsburg in the 1970's after Indian traders were removed from their well-established stores by the Apartheid regime, this is a hive of shopping activity.
 With over 350 stores in the complex, the tantalising aromas of spices, curry and incense will have you seated at one of the restaurants in a jiffy.
-Known mainly for its textile shops and clothing stores, you can buy pretty much anything there.
+Known mainly for its textile shops and clothing stores, you can buy pretty much anything at the Plaza.
 Bargaining is expected and welcomed.

 Market On Main

 For a more glitzy shopping experience, head into the northern suburbs of Johannesburg, to Sandton City.
-Here you'll find all the designer stores on six levels of shopping heaven.
+Here you'll find all the designer stores on multiple levels of shopping heaven.
 Once you've maxed your credit card and have enough bags to fill your boot, step out into the sunshine and enjoy coffee or a meal on Mandela Square.
 Be sure to get a photo next to the beautiful Mandela Statue in the square.

 Each Saturday, from 9 am to 3 pm, in downtown Braamfontein, the Neighbourgoods Market happens.
 Based in an old building which boasts a magnificent 5-storey Eduardo Villa mural, the market offers food, drink and plenty of delights to buy.
 There is a focus on organic, sustainable goods.
 This is a place to come for the day - browse around the gorgeous clothes, design and jewellery stalls, then kick back and have a glass of wine and some delicious food at one of the communal tables.
 This is where it's all happening.